Claudi4/Frontend-Test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Dentro de las tecnologias usadas estan :

-Angular.js
+Angular.js/
-Javascript
+/Javascript
-Typescript
+/Typescript
-Angular Material io
+/Angular Material io
 ## Preview